legionth/php-http-server-react/README.md

 This example just streams the body of the request.
 The body of the response can alseo be streamed.
 Check out the [Streaming responses](#streaming-responses) chapter.

+The [ServerRequestInterface](http://www.php-fig.org/psr/psr-7/#server-side-requests) MUST be used  as first parameter in the callback and middleware functions.
+The parameters of the request have the default values defined by the PSR-7 Interface and can be changed by the middleware.

 Check out the `examples` folder how your server could look like.

 ### ChunkedDecoder